FCE Exam Introduction

 So, to summarise, the 'Reading and Use of English' paper consists of 7 parts.
 Parts 2-4 are 'Use of English' and these focus on grammar and vocabulary.
 These parts test your knowledge of common collocations, different word types and understanding sentence structures.
 Part 1 will also test your vocabulary and grammatical knowledge, but it joins parts 5-7 as part of the 'Reading' section.
 Parts 5-7 focus on reading and test your comprehension and understanding of how sentences fit within larger pieces of writing.

 The Speaking section has 4 parts.
 The first part is a general chat between yourself and the examiner - they typically ask questions about your family, your hobbies etc. In the second part you have to talk for one minute about the similarities and differences between two photos while answering a question about them.
 In the third part you have to discuss a topic with your partner(s) for 2/3 minutes and then answer a more specific question related to that topic for 1 minute (again with your partner).
 In the fourth part the examiner asks you and your partner more questions....generally related to the topic in part 3.
-To get the best tips and techniques for passing the Speaking paper join my FCE Speaking Course or see my B2 First Speaking webpage.
+To get the best tips and techniques for passing the Speaking paper head over to my B2 First Speaking web page.

 Part 1 – 8 questions - 8 marks